Attack-Resistant Federated Learning with Residual-based Reweighting: Introduction

 Mitigating attacks in federated learning or distributed learning has been explored in recent research \citep{Chen2017,Yin2018,Fung2018,Blanchard2017}.
 Although the median or trimmed mean aggregation algorithms \citep{Yin2018} may seem plausible in distributed learning, their performance degrades in federated learning when data is non-IID.
-FoolsGold \citep{Fung2018} is a defense algorithm that identifies participants with similar models as attackers but this strategy may not work when some harmless participants have similar local data.
-To make federated learning more attack-resistant, we develop an aggregation algorithm that is robust against label-flipping, backdoor, and Gaussian noise attacks in a general non-IID setting.
+FoolsGold \citep{Fung2018} solves non-IID problem by identifying participants with a similar objective as attackers, but this strategy may not work when some harmless participants have similar local data.
+To make federated learning more attack-resistant, we develop an aggregation algorithm that is robust against label-flipping and backdoor attacks in a general non-IID setting.
 We derive our aggregation algorithm by adopting the repeated median estimator \citep{Siegel1982} and the reweighting scheme in iteratively reweighted least squares (IRLS) \citep{Holland1977,intro}.
 We estimate the confidence of each parameter in the local models and then the weight of each local model can be computed by heuristically accumulating all the parameter confidence in each local model.
-Our algorithm is straightforward to implement.
-Furthermore, we provide theoretical guarantees for our aggregation algorithm.

 We compare our proposed algorithm to several baselines by conducting experiments on four datasets, the MNIST dataset \citep{mnist}, CIFAR-10 dataset \citep{cifar}, Amazon Reviews dataset \citep{amazon} and the Lending Club loan dataset \citep{loan}.
 Our proposed aggregation significantly mitigates the impact of attacked models in non-IID federated learning and outperforms other baselines in our evaluation.
+Furthermore, we provide theoretical analysis for our aggregation algorithm.